offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Algorithms/Sequence Alignment/Global Alignment_TOPIC
 ```

 **WHAT**: Given two sequences, for all possible substrings of those sequences, pull out the highest scoring alignment.
-For example, given the sequences GGTTTTTAA and CCTTCTTAA, it may be that the substrings with the highest scoring alignment are TTTTT and TTCTT ...
+For example, given the sequences GGTTTTTAA and CCTTCTTAA, it may be that the substrings with the highest scoring alignment are TTTTT (substring of first sequence) and TTCTT (substring of second sequence) ...

 ```
 TTC-TT
 TT-TTT
 ```

 **WHY**: Two biological sequences may have strongly related parts rather than being strongly related in their entirety.
-For example, a class of proteins called NRP synthetase output peptides without going through a ribosome (non-ribosomal peptides).
+For example, a class of proteins called NRP synthetase creates peptides without going through a ribosome (non-ribosomal peptides).
 Each NRP synthetase outputs a specific peptide, where each amino acid in that peptide is pumped out by the unique part of the NRP synthetase responsible for it.

-These unique parts are referred to adenylation domains (multiple adenylation domains, 1 per amino acid in peptide).
+These unique parts are referred to adenylation domains (multiple adenylation domains, 1 per amino acid in created peptide).
 While the overall sequence between two types of NRP synthetase differ greatly, the sequences between their adenylation domains are similar -- only a handful of positions in an adenylation domain sequence define the type of amino acid it pumps out.
 As such, local alignment may be used to identify these adenylation domains across different types of NRP synthetase.

 ```{note}
 The WHY section above is giving a high-level use-case for local alignment.
 If you actually want to perform that use-case you need to get familiar with the protein scoring section: Algorithms/Sequence Alignment/Protein Scoring_TOPIC.